mdavids/rfc/content/draft-davids-forsalereg-12.md

 * active - the tag is in use in current implementations.
 * historic - the tag is deprecated and not expected to be used in current implementations.

-This registry group is not maintained by IANA as per [@?RFC8726].
+This registry group is maintained by IANA as per [@?RFC8726].

 <!-- TODO: Sectie 4 nog eens nagelezen, en nu denk ik dat het toch bij IANA zou moeten kunnen -->